tomKPZ/perlin-noise/README.md

 -------

 To build and run the example, run `make_animation.sh`.
 This will create a file `animation/animation.mp4`.
-This example uses 6D noise to create an animation that loops and also tiles both vertically and horizontally.
+This example uses 6D fractal noise to create an animation that loops and also tiles both vertically and horizontally.